-time of the eclipse (the approximate time of the maximum partial eclipse, 0930 UTC, is marked by the bold dashed line).
-A reduction in wind speed from about 09-10 UTC is clearly evident in the central southern England and Midlands regions (in the central southern England region this the post-eclipse increase is somewhat obscured by the general reduction in wind speed during the period shown).
+decreasing on average over the central southern England region, for example).
+However, within this evolution, over a several hour timescale, a more rapid evolution can be discerned around the time of the eclipse (the approximate time of the maximum partial eclipse, 0930 UTC, is marked by the bold dashed line).
+A reduction in wind speed from approximately 0900 to 1000 UTC is clearly evident in the central southern England and Midlands regions (in the central southern England region this the post-eclipse increase is somewhat obscured by the general reduction in wind speed during the period shown).
 Over Wales, a reduction in the range of wind speed during the eclipse is more apparent than a reduction in the mean wind speed.
-The reduction in wind speed of about 2 knots is followed by a rapid recovery in the Midlands1 and Midlands2 regions over about 15 minutes.
-In contrast, the wind speeds forecast by the UKV model do not undergo a rapid reduction around the time of the eclipse.
-The wind speeds are under-predicted by the forecast in the central southern England, Midlands1 and Midlands2 regions prior to the eclipse and so are a better match to those observed after the eclipse.
+The reduction in wind speed of about 2 knots is followed by a rapid recovery in the Midlands1 and Midlands2 regions over approximately 15 min.
+By contrast, the wind speeds forecast by the UKV model do not undergo a rapid reduction around the time of the eclipse.
+The wind speeds are underpredicted by the forecast in the central southern England, Midlands1 and Midlands2 regions prior to the eclipse and so are a better match to those observed after the eclipse.
 In the Wales region, the mean forecast wind speed is a good match to that observed throughout the period plotted; however, a reduction in the spread across stations is not observed in the forecast wind speeds, unlike in the observations.
 While the effect of other forcings on the wind speed cannot be ruled out, the change observed around the time of the eclipse is attributed here to the eclipse due to its rapidity, the lack of similar wind speed changes in the model forecast winds, and the consistency of the wind speed changes with those observed in other eclipse events.